Productivity¶

 Compression¶

-- Serialized vectorbtpro objects may sometimes take a lot of disk space.
-With this update, there's now support for a variety of compression algorithms to make files as light as possible!
+- Serialized VBT objects can sometimes use a lot of disk space.
+With this update, VBT now supports a variety of compression algorithms to make files as light as possible!

 >>> file_path = data.save()